 - develop remediation measures for environmental degradation

-- undertake rehabilitation of mining sites and contaminated land
+- undertake rehabilitation of contaminated land and groundwater

 International student visa holders can only study full-time.